Capgemini/powerapps-packagedeployer-template/README.md

 Import-CrmPackage –CrmConnection $conn –PackageDirectory $packageDir –PackageName Package.dll –RuntimePackageSettings $runtimeSettings
 ```

-If both an environment variable and runtime setting are found then the runtime setting will take precedence.
+The runtime setting takes precedence if both an environment variable and runtime setting are found for the same connection reference.

 ### Upgrade or update based on solution version